 Our Council is elected by members to represent the dental profession and to achieve the mission and goals of the Australian Dental Association Victorian Branch (ADAVB).

 Please contact the councillors below to discuss issues, achievements or concerns.
 You can also hear from and meet councillors at ADAVB Group and other events.
 Keep an eye out for upcoming events on our training and events page.

 Dr Angelo Pacella

 Dr Angelo Pacella graduated from The University of Melbourne and has been a member of ADA since 1989.
-He has served on the Third Party Committee for several years and is the current Chair.
+He has served on the Third Party Committee for several years, and was previously Chair of the committee.
 Dr Pacella served on the Department of Health Services Victoria Voucher Review Advisory Panel in 2013.
-He is also a regular speaker to final year dental students and recent graduates.
+He has also been a speaker to final-year dental students and recent graduates.

 Dr Andrew J Barnes

 Dr Andrew J Barnes began on Council in 1996, and has served as Honorary Treasurer, Vice President and President (2001/02).
 He has been a member and Chair of the Legislation, (then) Recent Graduates, and Finance and Audit committees.
 Dr Barnes is Deputy Chair of the Disputes and Ethics Committee.
 He is a consultant with the Department of Veterans Affairs and a Dental Advisor to the Department of Health.
 He has also served on the Department of Human Services’ Dental Intern Working Party.

 Dr Mark Bowman